© Uni Kaya

 Beginnings

-Re-emergence in the Western World
+Rediscovery by the Western World

-Further Progress: Worldwide Prohibition
+Further Development: Worldwide Ban

-The Modern Renaissance of Psilocybin
+The Modern Resurgence of Psilocybin

 - Depression, Anxiety, and Stress